Best Life Coach for Older Men in Austin: Jon Zieve

 Thank you so much for taking time to do this interview with me, Jon.
 Since most of my blog readers are older men, I thought I would share your services and expertise so as to help anyone needing help in their lives.

 So, the first question is, do you only work with people locally in Austin, or do you work with people outside Austin as well?

-“Both.
-I’ve worked with more people remotely (outside of Austin including Canada) than in Austin.
+“I have worked both locally and globally.
+I have worked with more people remotely (outside of Austin including Canada) than in Austin.

 I have a client in Austin that calls me instead of coming to my office because he is too busy to deal with the traffic in Austin.

 I find working over the phone can be more beneficial than in person for several reasons: